nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 -  **CI/CD Pipeline**: Sequential quality gates in GitHub Actions
 -  **Property-Based Testing**: Hypothesis (Python) and fast-check (JavaScript)
 -  **Security Scanning**: Bandit for Python security vulnerabilities

+## UI Components

+### Delete All Tasks Component

+The Delete All Tasks feature provides a safe way to clear all tasks with a two-step confirmation process:

+**Behavior:**
+- **Visibility**: Button only appears when there are tasks to delete
+- **Initial State**: Shows "Delete All Tasks" button with yellow warning background
+- **Confirmation State**: Clicking the button reveals an inline confirmation UI with:
+  - Warning message explaining the action is permanent
+  - "Yes, Delete All" button (red, danger style)
+  - "Cancel" button to abort the operation
+- **Loading State**: Shows "Deleting..." text during the deletion operation
+- **Completion**: Returns to initial state after successful deletion (or button disappears if all tasks deleted)

+**User Experience:**
+- No intrusive browser popups (no `window.confirm()`)
+- Clear visual hierarchy with yellow warning box
+- Inline confirmation prevents accidental clicks
+- Disabled state during operation prevents double-submission
+- Responsive design adapts to mobile screens

+**Styling:**
+- Yellow warning background (`#fefce8`) with yellow border (`#fef08a`)
+- Red danger buttons for destructive action
+- Smooth transitions and hover effects
+- Mobile-friendly with stacked buttons on small screens

 ## 📡 API Endpoints